In the 1990s, scientists discovered that many other chronic conditions were a result of oxidative damage caused by free radicals.

 When the body processes food or is exposed to an external environment like pollution, smoke, alcohol intake or radiation, the waste produced at a cellular level is called free radicals.
-These free radicals can harm cells and interfere with their normal functioning by taking electrons from other molecules involved in various cellular processes, resulting in various diseases.
+These free radicals can harm cells and interfere with their normal functioning by taking electrons from other molecules involved in various cellular processes.

 The body does produce some antioxidants naturally - endogenous antioxidants.
 What antioxidants do is neutralize the free radicals by giving up their electrons.
-When free radicals are fed electrons, they can fight off foreign substances like viruses and bacteria*.
+When free radicals are fed electrons, they may be able to fight off foreign substances like viruses and bacteria.*

 Sources of antioxidants

-For example, if vitamin C has donated an electron to a free radical, the demand can be fulfilled by an intake of vitamin C rich foods like Amla.
+For example, if vitamin C has provided an electron to a free radical, the demand can be fulfilled by an intake of vitamin C rich foods like Amla.

 Types of antioxidants - their function and sources

-- Carotenoids like beta-carotene, lycopene, and lutein, which neutralize the free radicals that cause damage to cells, are found in intensely pigmented fruits like carrots, tomatoes, and sweet potato.
+- Carotenoids like beta-carotene, lycopene, and lutein, may help neutralize the free radicals that cause damage to cells.
+They are found in intensely pigmented fruits like carrots, tomatoes, and sweet potato.
 As well as dark leafy greens like swiss chard, kale, and spinach.
-They have been shown to enhance the immune system's function and slow down aging*.
+They have been shown to enhance the immune system's function.*

 - Flavonoids like quercetin and apigenin are found in apples, berries, apricots, beans, green tea, whole wheat, and citrus fruits, to name a few.
-They maintain brain function, promote heart health, immunity, urinary tract health and vision*.
+They help support brain function, heart health, immune response, urinary tract health and vision.*

 - Isothiocyanates are antioxidants mainly responsible for the detoxification of the body.
 They play a significant role in abnormal cell growth by deactivating carcinogens and removing them from the body.* They are found in abundance in cruciferous vegetables.

 - Resveratrol is another antioxidant that protects the lining of the blood vessels of the heart.
-Free radicals sometimes trap bad cholesterol in the arterial wall, resulting in plaque formation, which in turn causes cardiovascular diseases.
-Resveratrol reduces cholesterol and also prevents the formation of clots*.
-It is found in red and purple grapes and peanuts.
+Free radicals sometimes trap unwanted cholesterol in the arterial wall, resulting in plaque formation.
+Resveratrol supports healthy cholesterol levels and also may prevent the formation of clots.* It is found in red and purple grapes and peanuts.

 - Tannins are another class of antioxidants that have antiviral, antibacterial and antiparasitic effects.
 They are found in nuts, lentils and pomegranates.